 Your company can achieve the same results and broadcast the same capabilities, but at a lower cost in most cases, when you rent the same type of equipment.
 You won’t face the significant investment cost to keeping up with the heavy-equipment Joneses.
 Smaller brands can use heavy equipment rentals to level the playing the field, bolstering existing equipment with new capability-focused models.

 Keep things affordable and stop losing business.

 When you search for construction equipment for rent in Delta, we know that you see a lot of companies around offering a wide range of equipment.
 We always recommend that you look for Caterpillar because you can’t beat the industry standard and the industry’s best.

-J.A.
-Riggs Tractor Co. offers eight locations that can serve you with the best Cat equipment to fill a wide range of needs for many different construction needs.
+Riggs CAT offers eight locations that can serve you with the best Cat equipment to fill a wide range of needs for many different construction needs.
 We also have a partnership that created a warehouse chain of the largest Cat parts available in the Mid-South, ensuring 24-hour parts availability for the equipment we sell, rent or repair.

 Expand whatever equipment you need from aerial work platforms and air compressors to articulated trucks and heavy-duty excavators.
 We’ve got a full rental fleet available to you under our Riggs CAT brand.

 Whether you want to rent or you’ve considered trying it before you buy, we’ll help you fit the right equipment for your needs.
 Rent a piece for short-term use, replace a machine being repaired or look for a rental plan that grows with you.
 Get started by contacting Riggs CAT and start your journey to savings.